yunuskorkmaz/docs.tr-tr/docs/framework/unmanaged-api/metadata/imetadataemit-defineparam-method.md

 #### <a name="parameters"></a>Parametreler
  `md`
- [in] Parametresi tanımlı yöntemi için belirteci.
+ [in] Parametresi tanımlı yöntem için belirteç.

  `ulParamSeq`
- [in] Parametre sıra numarası.
+ [in] Parametre dizisi numarası.

  `szName`
- [in] Unicode parametresinin adı.
+ [in] Unicode parametrenin adı.

  `dwParamFlags`
- [in] Parametresi için işaretler.
-Bu, bir bit maskesi olan `CorParamAttr` değerleri.
+ [in] Parametresi için bayrakları.
+Bu, bir bit maskesi, `CorParamAttr` değerleri.

  `dwCPlusTypeFlag`
  [in] `ELEMENT_TYPE_` *\** sabit değer.